ga4gh/data-security/AAI/AAIConnectProfile.md

             token.

-        3. Broker MUST include a `ga4gh_userinfo_claims` claim as an array of string claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further claims.
+        3. Broker MUST include a `ga4gh_userinfo_claims` claim as an array of string GA4GH Claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further GA4GH Claims.

-            1. The Identity Broker MAY return a subset of claims indicated by `ga4gh_userinfo_claims`.
-If a claim is an array or an object, the Identity Broker MAY return a subset of elements or fields.
+            1. The Broker MAY return a subset of GA4GH Claims indicated by `ga4gh_userinfo_claims`.
+If a GA4GH Claim is encoded as an array or an object, the Broker MAY return a subset of elements or fields.

-            2. For example, the user may not agree to release some claims or some items within a list, or the token may have expired, or the broker may wish to filter tokens if it is enforcing a particular trust model.
+            2. For example, the user may not agree to release some claims or some items within a list, or the token may have expired, or the Broker may wish to filter tokens if it is enforcing a particular trust model.

-            3. Therefore the response from /userinfo may not have a GA4GH claim even if the access token's `ga4gh_userinfo_claims` strings hinted that such a claim may have content.
+            3. Therefore the response from /userinfo may not have a GA4GH Claim even if the access token's `ga4gh_userinfo_claims` strings hinted that such a claim may have content.